NOW

 CONNECT

 "SOPHIE, TU M'AS VUE."
 Video credits: Stefanos Tsiamoulis.
-With the contributors: Tour Orion – Laura Blanche, Lolita Bourdon · IRCAM – Centre Pompidou – Vincent Martos · France Culture team – Félix Levacher, Benjamin Thuau "I'M LOOKING FOR A GALLERY" Photo credits: David Matorin Paralucent Pictures
+With the contributors: Tour Orion – Laura Blanche, Lolita Bourdon · IRCAM – Centre Pompidou – Vincent Martos · France Culture team – Félix Levacher, Benjamin Thuau "I'M LOOKING FOR A GALLERY" "WHY I LOVE NEW YORK" Photo / Video credits: David Matorin Paralucent Pictures